geodonis/geodonis-server/design/access_control.md

 ## Access Control Determination

-There is an enumeration of permissions-requiring actions in the service, and associated targets for the given action.
-Some target types are further specified by an ID (resources and users).
-In the case where the target is a resource, their is also a resource owner and groups associated with these resources.
-Together these parameters determine permission for the action.
+There is an enumeration of actions in the service that require permission.
+Each action also has a target, which is what the action is acting on.
+The target is specified by either a target type or a target type and a target id.
+Further, in the case where the target type represents a "resource", as defined above, the permission determination depends on the owner of the resource and the groups assigned to the resource.
+(A resource has an owner and a list of groups, with the owner possibly being null to represent the system being the owner.)

 The Access determination parameters are listed below: